amitsaha/gsoc2012_fbs/doc/index.rst

 Welcome to Fedora Build Service's documentation!
 ==========================================================

-On-Demand build service seeks to build Live and installation images for developers, testers and consumers of Fedora Linux.
+**On-Demand Fedora Build service** seeks to build Live and installation images for developers, testers and consumers of Fedora Linux.
 During the testing of Fedora releases, test images are often useful as smoke tests before full TC/RC composes, as baselines for specific test days